F5Networks/f5-openstack-docs/docs/guides/includes/concept_ve-deploy-guide-overview.rst

 .. important::

-    This guide outlines the basic commands you'll use in the OpenStack CLI, or the steps you'll take in OpenStack Horizon, to configure OpenStack for use with a BIG-IP® VE.
+    This guide outlines the basic commands you'll use in the OpenStack CLI, or the steps you'll take in the OpenStack dashboard, to configure OpenStack for use with a BIG-IP® VE.
 The actual configurations you'll need to make may vary depending on your network's architecture and your data center's requirements.